Accord drives divide in Assam’s Bodo domain

 The third Bodo Accord signed with a set of extremist groups more than a fortnight ago appears to have unsettled another set of extremists who signed the second accord in February 2003 and went on to rule the Bodoland Territorial Council (BTC).

-The political ambitions of the leaders of ABSU and NDFB appear to have rubbed the Bodoland People’s Front (BPF), which has been ruling BTC since 2003 and is a partner in the Bharatiya Janata Party-led coalition government in Assam, the wrong way.
+The political ambitions of the leaders of ABSU and NDFB appears to have rubbed the Bodoland People’s Front (BPF), which has been ruling BTC since 2003 and is a partner in the BJP-led coalition government in Assam, the wrong way.

 The BTC chief, who headed the now-disbanded extremist group Bodo Liberation Tigers, has also been critical of Mr. Boro.
 “He used to say he would never become a politician and contest elections.
 He lied when he was with ABSU, he will lie more if he comes to power,” Mr. Mohilary said.